 In October 2016, the FASB issued Accounting Standards Update No. 2016-16, "Income Taxes (Topic 740), Intra-Entity Transfers of Assets Other Than Inventory".
 The new guidance requires that entities recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs, rather than when the asset is sold to an outside party.
 The guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those annual reporting periods.
 Early adoption is permitted.
 The new guidance requires adoption on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
-The company will adopt effective January 1, 2018 and is currently evaluating the impact this guidance will have on our Consolidated Financial Statements.
+The Company will adopt Topic 740 effective January 1, 2018.
+Topic 740 will not have a material impact on our Consolidated Financial Statements.

 In August 2016, the FASB issued Accounting Standards Update No. 2016-15, "Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments".
 The new guidance makes eight targeted changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
 The guidance is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
 An entity that elects early adoption must adopt all of the amendments in the same period.
-The new guidance requires adoption on a retrospective basis unless it is impracticable to apply, in which case the company would be required to apply the amendments prospectively as of the earliest date practicable.
-The company will adopt January 1, 2018 and is currently evaluating the impact this guidance will have on our Consolidated Financial Statements.
+The new guidance requires adoption on a retrospective basis unless it is impracticable to apply, in which case the Company would be required to apply the amendments prospectively as of the earliest date practicable.
+The Company will adopt this standard effective January 1, 2018.
+This standard will not have a material impact on our Consolidated Financial Statements.